Merging salty pretzel dough with cheese & pepperoni for your newest favorite snack!

 - In the bowl of a stand mixer fitted with the paddle attachment, add in the following order the water, sourdough starter, bread flour, milk powder, malt powder, butter, and salt.

-- Slowly turn the mixer up to medium and mix until well combined and the dough is slightly sticky.
-About 8 minutes.
-It’ll be tacky to the touch and just barely stick to your finger when touched.
+- Start the mixer on low just to combine ~ for 2-3 minutes.
+Slowly turn the mixer up to medium and mix until well combined and the dough is slightly sticky, about 8 minutes.
+It’ll be tacky to the touch and barely stick to your finger when touched.
 If it seems dry, knead in an additional tablespoon or two of water.
+Lightly spray a larger bowl with cooking spray and place the dough in it.
+Cover the bowl with plastic wrap and let it rest for 45 minutes.
+It will rise minimally.

 - Towards the end of the rising time, preheat the oven to 350°F with the rack in the middle.

-- Lightly spray your work surface with cooking spray, NOT FLOUR.
+- Line a baking tray with parchment paper.
+Depending on the size of your tray/rolls, you may need two.
+Lightly spray your work surface with cooking spray, NOT FLOUR.

 Leave a Reply